MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/text-controls.md

 ---
-Description: Consider how often we read text in our daily lives - in email, a book, a road sign, the prices on a menu, tire pressure markings, or posters on a street pole.
+description: Consider how often we read text in our daily lives - in email, a book, a road sign, the prices on a menu, tire pressure markings, or posters on a street pole.
 title: Text controls
 ms.assetid: 43DC68BF-FA86-43D2-8807-70A359453048
 label: Text controls